diegomanuel/binance-to-google-sheets/README.md

 * Be patient!
 It will adjust sheet's cols/rows and initialize a table header for you.
 * Do **NOT** alter the table data by hand!
 It will **poll for data** every `10` minutes automatically and it will keep it ordered by date.
 * `=BINANCE("orders/table", MySheet!A1:A3, "BTC")` Optionally you can give a ticker to match against (defaults to `USDT`).
-* Make sure that **ALL** trading pairs exist on Binance platform for a better performance experience!
+    * **WARNING:** Make sure that **ALL** trading pairs exist on Binance platform to avoid errors!
+* `=BINANCE("orders/table", BTC, "ticker: BUSD, unchanged: false")` Optionally you can skip unchanged assets check to always force to fetch for new orders.
+    * **WARNING:** The `unchanged` mechanism exists to try to optimize the number of requests needed to fetch orders from large ranges with many pairs.
+    You _could_ manually disable it if your range is _small_ with just a few trading pairs (5 at most).
+    If you disable it and the range is not small, you could start having problems with `418` responses from Binance API.. so use it with caution!

     **NOTE:** You can have **multiple sheets** with this formula on, they will be all polled every `10` minutes.
     If you trade against multiple pairs, it's recommended to have **one** sheet **per each** pair.
 Example: